 - Ice along the two longer edges of chimney piece C. Press one edge against the shortest edge of chimney piece A. and one against the shortest edge of chimney piece B to form a triangle.
 Gently press all three chimney pieces together (see Fig.1).
 Set aside to dry completely, about 3-4 hours.

 - Meanwhile, pipe icing along the two longest edges of both the front and back chalet pieces.
 With longest sides pointing up, position first one A-frame roof piece, then the other, at about a 45° angle between the front and back house pieces.
-Press pieces gently together to "miter" them.
+Press pieces gently together.
 Prop with canned goods and set chalet aside to dry, 3-4 hours.

 - Referring to photo, center chimney on one side of chalet.
 Ice bottom edge of chimney piece C and press onto peak of chalet so that the chimney rises above it.